RabbitTortoise/encosy-engine/README.md

 - git submodule update
 3. Build the project files using CMake.
 Always use "Build" as the name of the build folder and put it in the same folder as CMakeLists.txt
 4. Select EncosyGame as startup project and build the binaries with Visual Studio

+Automatic copying of resources during build does not work properly.
+If the game does not start copy encosy-engine/Game/Resources folder to encosy-engine/Build/Debug/Game, and encosy-engine/Engine/Resources folder to encosy-engine/Build/Debug/Engine.
+When building in Release mode, do the same but just for the encosy-engine/Build/Release -directory.

 ## Libraries used